Don't taint us with the MF Global brush, rivals say

 FCMs weathered a dramatic shift to electronic trading on many of the world's exchanges.
 Then, they had to remake their business to contend with the ultra-low U.S. interest rate policy that the Federal Reserve adopted to boost the economy since the 2008 financial crisis has deprived them of interest income from collateral that they had grown accustomed to.

-Corzine's solution was to remake MF Global as a full-scale investment bank with risky trading on its own books, replete with a $6 billion bet on euro zone debt.
+Corzine's solution was to remake MF Global as a full-scale investment bank with risky trading on its own books, replete with a $6 billion (3.8 billion pound) bet on euro zone debt.
 Others say they are thriving by delving deeper into niche markets, offering broader services and even raising fees.

-"What happened since 2008, with interest rates at zero, is that (the old) business approach doesn't work anymore," says Sean O'Connor, chief executive with INTL FCStone LLC, one of the leading independent brokers who has expanded into new markets through acquisitions and advisory services.
+"What happened since 2008, with interest rates at zero, is that (the old) business approach doesn't work anymore," says Sean O'Connor, chief executive with INTL FCStone LLC (INTL.O), one of the leading independent brokers who has expanded into new markets through acquisitions and advisory services.

 "Generally the industry has been unprofitable for two to three years now and that pressures FCMs (futures commission merchants) to make up the difference," O'Connor told Reuters.
 "I imagine that's what MF Global was trying to do.
 They were trying to change it so they could run a profitable business."